See ‘Contact us‘ for the helpline number or to get email replies…

 Send an email to [email protected] – or just make the £15 “donation” on the https//herpes.org.uk/shop page.
 Put ‘expert talk‘ in the instruction box under the email address box.

-Assurance Day – next one 17th May
+Assurance Day – next one end August (to be confirmed)

 Our hugely popular in depth online course – on Zoom – on how to feel confident again, learn about herpes from the experts, defeat the stigma and talk to a partner with ease, equipped with the facts.
 This is for members.